An asymmetric and fast Rydberg gate protocol for entanglement outside of the blockade regime: Robust pulse designs

 Fig. \ref{fig.Rabirobust} summarizes optimization for robustness against Rabi frequency variation.
 We find that the gate duration that provides the optimal compromise between minimization of fidelity variation over $\pm5\%$ and minimization of Rydberg-decay error is $t\approx2t_{\rm opt}$, with $t_{\rm opt}=2\pi/V$ for the analytic gate.
 As the ratio $\Omega/\Gamma$ increases, the optimal gate duration relative to $2\pi/\Omega$ increases and robustness improves~\cite{Tsai2025}.
 To further quantify robustness, we define an average weighted gate error over a Gaussian distribution of Rabi frequencies $\Omega$, centered at $\Omega_0$, with variance $\sigma^2$:

 Figure \ref{fig.Rabirobust}c depicts the dependence of this error on the gate duration.

 Fig. \ref{fig.vrobust} summarizes optimization for robustness against variation in the interaction strength $V$.
 Due to the dependence of the Rydberg interaction on inter-atomic distance as $V=r^{-\alpha}$ with $\alpha=3$ (dipole-dipole interaction) or $\alpha=6$ (van der Waals interaction), interaction can vary strongly for realistic noise in the inter-atomic separation.
 This is especially impactful in the regime where $\Omega\sim V$, as gate dynamics are much more sensitive to the particular ratio $\Omega/V$ than in the limit $V\rightarrow\infty$ where double excitation to $\ket{RR}$ is strongly suppressed over a wide range of values $V$.
 With $\delta V/V \approx -\alpha \delta r/r$, one finds for example that for atoms separated by 6 microns, a plausible 50 nm spacing error (as may arise from finite temperatures in optical tweezers) produces $\delta V/V \approx 5 \%$.
-For optimization against this variation with $\Omega/\Gamma=2\pi\times150$, we find the optimal duration to be $t\approx 1.5 t_{\rm opt}$, at which the gate error is reduced threefold at 5 \% interaction-strength error.
+For optimization against this variation with $\Omega/\Gamma=2\pi\times150$, we find the optimal duration to be $t\approx 1.5 t_{\rm opt}$, at which the gate error is reduced threefold at 5 \% interaction-strength error. \rrsub{The effects of Rydberg decay on the performance of the interaction strength robust waveform are similar to the previous case seen in Fig. \ref{fig.Rabirobust}c.
+There is a trade-off between using longer, and more robust waveforms and suffering increased Rydberg decay error from the increase in integrated Rydberg population during the gate.
+The details of the trade-off are highly dependent on the specific values of Rabi frequency and interaction strength.}